 FREE DNA-TEST REVEALS THE TRUTH ABOUT YOUR PIGLET AND SOW FEED

 European Protein recently started testing several of their new customers´ sows and piglets.
-The purpose is to document and compare the health impact of the farmers current feed with the company’s complementary protein EP199.
-Through DNA-test the farmer will be able to map his herds bacteria problems accurately.
-At the same time, the farmer will be able to evaluate his current feeds influence on gut health.
+The purpose is to document and compare the farmers’ current feed’s health impact with the company’s complementary protein EP199.
+Through DNA-test, the farmer will be able to map his herds’ bacteria problems accurately.
+At the same time, the farmer can evaluate his current feeds influence on gut health.

 ” Our effect on health promotion and development of resilient animals is well-documented but entirely new.
 Not only for the farmers – but also consultants and veterinarians.
 That’s why we have chosen to invest 7.000 EUR in testing sows and piglets from each herd, so everyone can follow the development and has a proof-of-concept,” says the CEO of European Protein, Jens Legarth.

 The company’s fermented products have in several independent third-party tests conducted by Copenhagen University shown that the complementary feed – like medicinal zinc – represses the pathogenic bacteria in the gut and creates a more versatile bacterial microflora.

 According to Jens Legarth, it is much too late to focus on weaning, and action must be taken earlier and already starts at the sow: